-Over the last few months, the term ‘cultural appropriation’ has appeared increasingly more often on my Instagram, Twitter and Facebook feeds.
-They accompany other words and images that convey an incredibly strong sentiment of rage.
-The people behind these posts are angry.
-But some of their followers or ‘friends’ just don’t get what they’re going on about exactly.
+Over the last few months, the term ‘cultural appropriation’ appears more and more on my Instagram, Twitter and Facebook feeds, often within posts conveying upset and rage.
+The people behind them are aggravated.
+But some of their followers and ‘friends’ just don’t get why, and what they’re going on about exactly.

 “I hear it has something to do with race”.

-Now, on the surface these types of comments and questions are not necessarily ill-willed.
-However, they do show that this issue of cultural appropriation needs clarifying.
-Here, I attempt to demystify and explain.
+On the surface these types of comments and questions are not necessarily ill-willed.
+However, they do illustrate that the issue of cultural appropriation needs clarifying.
+Here I attempt to explain.

 The fashion industry could not survive without diversity.
-For centuries, it has been common practice for designers to borrow elements of style, whether it be the use of colour, patterns and motifs, embellishments, the way a piece of apparel is cut or accessorised, from a variety of different countries and cultures across the world.
-A mix and match of geographical influences can lead to innovative design in clothes and footwear.
-Yet more importantly, the acceptance, appreciation, and adoption of fashion from other areas, particularly those that are lesser developed, in my view, has the power to promote a sense of togetherness that’s truly beautiful.
+For centuries, it’s been common practice for designers to borrow elements of style, whether it be colour, patterns and motifs, embellishments, cut, accessories etc. from a variety of different countries and cultures across the world.
+This mix and match of geographical influences leads to innovative design in clothes and footwear.
+And the acceptance, appreciation and adoption of fashion from other areas, particularly places that are lesser developed, promotes a sense of togetherness and inclusivity that’s truly beautiful.

 When I first saw an image of Valentino’s Wild Africa campaign (above), I was stunned.
-The beading, bone necklaces and prints are typical of the Maasai people of Kenya but in this case had been re-interpreted slightly and now popularised in the West – I loved it.
-Although Kenya is not my homeland, it’s very close to my patrilineage in the bordering nation of Uganda and rarely had I seen something of either location being showcased in the UK or on a European stage because it was pretty.
-In the past, black people have been exhibited in human zoos and mockery was the intent.
+The beading, bone necklaces and prints are typical of the Maasai people of Kenya but in this case had been re-interpreted and now popularised in the West – I loved it.
+Although Kenya is not my homeland, it’s very close to my patrilineage in the bordering nation of Uganda and rarely had I seen something of either location being showcased in the UK or Europe because it was pretty.
+In the past, black people have been exhibited in human zoos in London, Paris and Berlin, to be mocked.

-I’m always shocked and disgusted and saddened when I learn about the suffrage of my ancestors as the victims of a torturous, colonial history.
-But despite what would seem like progress in the 2016 Valentino show, widespread fury still ensued.
-In some part this is due to the collection’s offensive descriptors, words such as ‘primitive’ for example.
-However, mostly I believe that people from under-represented groups were riled up because of the lack of diversity in the cast.
-For an African-inspired show, the models chosen to parade the catwalk were predominantly white, and therein lies the first component of what constitutes cultural appropriation.
+I’m always shocked, disgusted and saddened when I learn about the suffrage of my ancestors, tortured under colonial empires.
+However, despite what would seem like progress in the 2016 Valentino show, widespread fury still ensued.
+In some part, this is due to the collection’s offensive descriptors, words such as ‘primitive’, for example.
+However, mostly, people from under-represented groups were riled up because of the lack of diversity in the cast.
+Considering it was an African-inspired show, the models chosen to parade the catwalk were predominantly white, and therein lies the first component of what constitutes cultural appropriation.

-When the customs and traditions regarding dress and appearance that originally belonged to a marginalised and oppressed ethnic group lead to their humiliation, bullying and taunting in the playground, workplace, or on display in human zoos, should that same clothing or hairstyle be adorned by someone of a dominant race, it is offensive that suddenly it’s considered the height of fashion.
+When someone of a minority background wears traditional dress or does their hair in a way that’s distinctive of their culture, this can lead to them being humiliated, jeered at in the streets, bullied in the playground, workplace, or circa the 1800s, on display in human zoos.
+However, if that same piece of clothing or hairstyle is adorned by someone of a dominant race, it’s perceived to be the height of fashion.
 The ‘look’ becomes desirable.
 On fair skin, it’s seen to be cool.
-And this perception-play is extremely problematic for both self-esteem and wealth distribution.

-For example, in primary school, as a black girl wearing my hair in braids, I would often be teased.
-People would come up to my hair to touch it and make me and my personal space feel violated.
-As a white girl wearing cornrow today, you’d be dubbed fashion-forward, unique and cool.
+First, in primary school, as a black girl wearing my hair in braids, I would often be teased.
+People would come up to me to touch it and make me and my personal space feel violated.
+As a white girl with cornrow today, you’d be dubbed fashion-forward, unique and cool.
 Black style is accepted on white people in mainstream culture.
 They’ll plait your hair in Topshop.
 Even the Kardashians are doing it.

-As alluded to, the Wild Africa collection presumably will have yielded millions in revenue for the Italian fashion house too, but what about those people from where the designs and inspiration were sourced?
-What portion of Valentino’s income should have been attributed to the originators in the Maasai community?
+Secondly, the Wild Africa collection presumably will have yielded millions in revenue for the Italian fashion house, but what about those people from where the designs and inspiration were sourced?
+What portion of Valentino’s income should have been attributed to the originators in the Kenyan Maasai community?
 Where are their economic gains?
-A further problem with cultural appropriation means credit is seldom given where credit is due.
+A further issue with cultural misappropriation means credit is seldom given where credit is due.

-That was certainly the case again the following year in the Marc Jacobs S/S 17 fashion show.
-Similarly, he sparked huge amounts of controversy for using mainly white models wearing dreadlocks to sell his clothes.
+Such was the case again the following year in the Marc Jacobs S/S 17 fashion show.
+Jacobs’ sparked controversy for using mainly white models with dreadlocks to sell his clothes.
 His defence was that he did not “see colour or race”.
 But that is precisely the point.
 People of colour want to be visible on the catwalk, in campaigns, at the bank and in the archives in years to come remembered as talented creators.